Abecid/abecid.github.io/docs/_posts/2022-10-17-contrastive-regression-for-domain-adaptaion-on-gaze-estimation.md

 ## 1. Introduction
 ![Fig1](/assets/posts/paper_review/7.contrastive_domain_gaze/fig1.png "Fig1")
-**Despite the success of appearance-based gaze estimation, expensive and cumbersme annotation capture contraints its application.**
+**Despite the success of appearance-based gaze estimation, expensive and cumbersome annotation capture constraints its application.**
-- Large-scale datasets have been proposed to alletiae this problem.
+- Large-scale datasets have been proposed to alleviate this problem.
     - Promising performance in teh within-dataset test (training and testing from same dataset)
-    - Degraded daramatically in cross-dataset test, due to the gap between different domains (different subjeccts, background environments, illuminations)
+    - Degraded dramatically in cross-dataset test, due to the gap between different domains (different subjects, background environments, illuminations)

 - Other works
     - Narrow the cross-dataset gap